Nzaba/datasciencecom-r-tutorial/post/blogpost.md

 ## Inference

-Now that we have gone through all this trouble and scraping and tidying the data, let's try to experiment with predictive algorithms.
-We can decide to go in several avenues here, but there are several issues here.
-One is temped to use the data for predicting ratings, however this is a bit problematic once we look at their distribution
+Now that we have gone through all this trouble of scraping and tidying the data, let's try to experiment with a predictive algorithm.
+We can decide to go in several avenues here, but there are several issues to be careful about.
+One is temped to use the data for predicting `ratings`, however this is a bit problematic once we look at their distribution:

 ![title](img/ratinghistogram.png)

 Most of the ratings are all 5 stars!
 This is not a surprise, since individual food blogs tend to have a relatively small following and the followers are those who enjoy the recipes so they rate them high.
-Instead, let's split look at number of reviews and assign recipes with number of reviews higher than the median (which is 9 at the time) as `high` and smaller than the median as `low`.
+Instead, let's assign recipes with a number of ratings higher than the median (which is 9 at the time) as `high` and smaller than the median as `low`.
 This is a much more balanced target to predict (actually, it is almost 50/50 high-low ratio since we use the median).

-Instead of the ingredients, let's look at how the name of the recipe effects whether it is rated a large number of times.
-We perform the same exercise as above (use the `name` field instead of `ingredients`), which you can find in the repository.
+Instead of the ingredients, let's look at how the `name` of the recipe effects the number of times it is rated.
+We perform the same exercise as above (use the `name` field instead of `ingredients`), details of which you can find in the [repository](https://github.com/bhimmetoglu/datasciencecom-r-tutorial).
 We end up with a data frame whose first entries are as follows:

 ```
   ID highViews mon   yr     word